davidmoseler/posterr/README.md

 Such ideas can be very helpful when developers are mindful of them, but they might lead to boilerplate and overbloated code if they are taken to the extreme.

 To give one example, I have taken some care to decouple the ORM implementation (ActiveRecord) from the interface between the Data Access Layer and the Services Layer.
-To accomplish that, I have defined a bunch of semantic methods on the Post model and the Feed query, to be accessed by the PostService (more on that later).
+To accomplish that, I have defined a bunch of semantic methods on the Post model and the PostFeed query, to be accessed by the PostService (more on that later).

 Such decoupling allows the business rules to be defined inside of the PostService without using the ActiveRecord interface.
 The Data Acess Layer wraps ActiveRecord in a simpler, more semantic and domain-specific interface that the Service Layer can access.